groue/GRMustache/Guides/templates.md

     - `renderObject:fromContentsOfFile:error:`
     - `templateFromContentsOfFile:error:`

-You can write recursive partials.
-Just avoid infinite loops in your context objects.
+Check [Guides/template_repositories.md](template_repositories.md) for more partial loading strategies.

 ### Overriding portions of partials

 Partials may contain *overridable sections*.
-Those sections are written with a dollar.
+Those sections start with a dollar instead of a pound.
 For example, let's consider the following partial:

     page_layout.mustache
     <html>